AP Classes and Exams

 - Payment must be completed by November 12th, 2020 to avoid a $40 late fee.

 Step 2: Join AP Classes in College Board

 - College Board requires that each student joins their AP classes on the College Board website at myap.collegeboard.org or by clicking on the AP section when logged into their College Board account.

-- All students will join all of their AP Classes using the appropriate Join Codes with their AP Teachers in class.
+- All students will join all of their AP Classes using the appropriate Join Codes provided to them at the end of their Total Registration.

 Why Should I Take an AP Test?